-The cost of charging your electric car at home depends on a few factors.
+The complete guide to the cost of charging your electric vehicle at home

-- The average cost of electricity per kWh (14p).
+- The cost of electricity supplied to your property per kWh.

 - The battery capacity of your electric vehicle.

-How much does it cost to charge my electric car?
+How much does it cost to charge my electric vehicle?

 |Electric Vehicle||Energy Price per kWh||Battery Capacity (kWh)||Cost to Fully Charge (£)||Range (mi)|

 |Tesla Model S||14p||100 kWh||£14.00||310|

 |Kia Soul||14p||67 kWh||£9.38||225|

 |Volkswagen ID.3||14p||62 kWh||£8.68||215|

 How much does it really cost to charge an electric car?